chiragpandey0504/PowerBI-uber-trip-analysis/README.md

 # 🚖 Uber Trip Analysis Dashboard (Power BI)

 This project presents an interactive **Power BI dashboard** built to analyze Uber ride data for June 2024.
-It provides deep insights into trip timing, fare metrics, vehicle usage, and location-based trends.
-The dashboard enables stakeholders to explore ride patterns, peak hours, and customer preferences in a highly visual and intuitive format.
+It provides deep insights into trip timing, fare metrics, vehicle usage, payment patterns, and location-based trends.
+The dashboard enables stakeholders to explore ride patterns, peak hours, customer behavior, and operational efficiency in a highly visual and dynamic format.

 ---